kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 The main changes to the Kubewarden controller would be:

-- A configuration option to specify the endpoint that will receive the information.
+- A configuration option to specify the endpoint that receives the information.
 - A periodic job within the controller to collect and send the information.

 ### Controller Configuration

 The controller should have two new CLI flags to enable telemetry collection and
 delivery: `--stack-telemetry-endpoint` and `--stack-telemetry-period`.
-The first contains the full URL of the remote server.
+The former contains the full URL of the remote server.
 The latter defines the interval at which the controller sends data, defaulting to `1h`.
 For example: